jimit1/homework-1/README.md

 - now that we have a main section - adding the font to main rather than individually on section and aside. same with color

 - fuck the margin at the bottom of the third tile (#social-media-marketing) was bothering the crap out of me. so separated it and removed the margin-bottom

+- Or event better. only separate out the other top where margings are required. trying to reduce repetition and lenght of code.

+- Targetting the image directly by adding the class on image rather than from div outside.